Healthy Homes Assessment Pauatahanui

 What We Do

-As building inspectors we deal with all the elements associated with professional home Inspections.
-We’re here to ensure that you make the best decision when buying your next home.
+As building inspectors we are experts in all elements associated with professional home inspects.
+We are there to make sure that you make the best decision when buying your next home.

-We specialise in a range of solutions to make sure you are fully updated on the condition of any property that you might be contemplating buying or selling and also other services.
+We specialise in a variety of services to ensure you are completely updated on the condition of any property that you might be contemplating buying or selling and also other services.

-With our systematic approach to your property inspection and the latest software technology that incorporates digital images into the document, you are able to actually see any problems that might be identified.
-Through our detailed report, it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.
+With our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the Report, you can actually see any issues that may be discovered.
+With our comprehensive report, it’s no wonder we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports